By Fiona McKim

 Reasons to avoid

-Cloud Nine is better known for straighteners than hair dryers, which might be why this is the only available model in the brand’s stable thus far.
-Still, if you're only going to make one dryer, it’s not a bad plan to make one like this, which ticks just about every box in my research criteria for the best hair dryer and then some.
+Cloud Nine is better known for straighteners than hair dryers.
+Still, if you're only going to make two dryers, as these guys have thus far, it’s not a bad plan to make them like the Cloud Nine Airshot, which ticks just about every box in my research criteria and then some.

 This has a similar look and controls to a few other professional dryers in the pack – namely Parlux and Hershesons – but inside is a step-up in some respects.
 The main draw is the heating element that combines ceramic and vitamin-infused tourmaline, so not only do you get even heat distribution but a major ionic boost and infra-red heat (scroll to the end of this article for a quick guide to ceramic, tourmaline and ionic dryers).
-The combination of these features gives hair noticeable shine even after one use, meaning it would work wonders on thick, curly, or frizzy hair types.
+The combination of these features gives hair noticeable shine even after one use, meaning it would work wonders on thick, curly, or frizzy hair types, which is why we've declared it one of the best hairdryers for curly hair.

 Smoothing powers aside, the Airshot is easy on the eye, matte black and compact, with satisfyingly robust switches between three heat and two speed levels, and two nozzles included.
 A diffuser can be bought separately for £15 and it is a step above the usual flimsy numbers included in dryer boxes, with smooth uniquely shaped contoured styling “fingers’ that lift and separate curls without causing frizz.
 It’s clearly a quality attachment, but, given the cost of the dryer, it would be nice if it could be included without the extra expense, however minimal.